ampats2008/notion-todoist-sync/README.md

 This project will not work properly on its own, but you may pick and choose elements to use for your own integration if you wish.

-Most of the work for this project went into creating TypeScript types to model the data received from the Todoist Webhooks API, as well as the types to model the data sent to the Notion API.
+Most of the work for this project went into creating TypeScript types to model the data received from the Todoist Webhooks API, as well as creating the types to model the data sent to the Notion API.
 You'll find these models in the `src/types` directory.

 ## Tech involved in this project